toggledbits/node-red-contrib-ezlo/README.md

 ![Build](https://img.shields.io/github/workflow/status/toggledbits/node-red-contrib-ezlo/Node.js%20CI?event=push)
 -->

-This package provides Node-Red nodes for controlling devices connected to Ezlo hubs via their API.
+This package provides *Node-RED* nodes for controlling devices connected to Ezlo hubs via their API.
 It can connect to the hub locally, or through Ezlo's cloud relay (the latter is the only optional available for older generation Atom and PlugHub hubs).

 I try to be responsive to questions and [issues](https://github.com/toggledbits/node-red-contrib-ezlo/issues), so please feel free to reach out.
 If you find these nodes useful, please [make a donation](#donations-fuel-this-project} to support my efforts!